 Research

-The research of the chair focuses on three major issues: cross-cultural management, cross-cultural marketing, and (international) service recovery management.
+The research of the chair focuses on AI agents in marketing and services, cross-cultural marketing and management, management of product returns, and service recovery management.

 To get an impression of the research activities at the chair, it is also worth taking a look at Prof. Dr. Katja Gelbrich's publication list and the lists of staff members.